 In a perfect world, we would want something that doesn’t stain, doesn’t hold odors, cleans easily, and looks great.
 Ok, so let’s break down my picks by price, quality, and pet resistance.

 If price were no concern, this would be my rug of choice.
-Perhaps if I didn’t have kids or small dogs.
-Maybe just one large well behaved dog, then I would splurge.
-Occasional spot cleaning on these is generally ok.
+Perhaps if I didn’t have kids or small dogs, or maybe just one large well-behaved dog, then I would splurge.
+Occasional spot cleaning on these is generally okay.
 But, you want to prevent the solution from going beyond the face fabric.
-Otherwise, get professional cleaning done.
+Otherwise, get a professional cleaning done.

-- Cleans Easily – Sort of, but with professional cleaning
+- Cleans Easily – Sort of, but with a professional cleaning

 - Releases Stains/Odors – so long as there is no jute backing

-- Highest quality, but not really pet proof unless you have perfectly house trained pets.
+- Highest quality, but not really pet proof unless you have perfect house trained pets.